home-assistant/home-assistant.io/source/_integrations/flexmeasures.markdown

 The `flexmeasures` integration offers an integration with [FlexMeasures](https://flexmeasures.io/) instances to schedule flexible energy assets.

 FlexMeasures can be used to schedule batteries, EV's, heat storage, and other assets.
-The integration offers:
+The current integration only support car batteries and batteries optimizations.
+Shiftable energy assets like dishwashing machines are currently not supported in the integration.
+The integration offers the following sensor and services:

 - A sensor for flexible asset schedules
 - A service to retrieve a schedule